-The actuarial assumptions used in the December 31, 2020, valuation were based on the results of the 2020 experience analysis for the period January 1, 2016, through December 31, 2019, were reviewed and adopted by the PERA Board during the November 18, 2020, Board meeting.
+The actuarial assumptions used in the December 31, 2021, valuation were based on the results of the 2020 experience analysis for the period January 1, 2016, through December 31, 2019, were reviewed and adopted by the PERA Board at their November 20, 2020, Board meeting.

-The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four or five years for PERA.
-Recently, this assumption has been reviewed more frequently.
+The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every five years for PERA.
 The most recent analyses were outlined in the Experience Study report dated October 28, 2020.